 - Create a marketing plan.
 How are you going to let potential customers know where to find you?
 While many businesses use social media ads and other paid media routes, you can use low-cost or even free strategies like asking current customers to post pictures or unboxing videos of your product.

 - Conduct a post-launch analysis.
 Your product is now (hopefully) in the hands of your customers.
 This is your opportunity to determine what is and isn’t working and adjust your strategy accordingly.

 When considering the ‘when and how’ to integrate a subscription service within your business offering, it’s important to take a few key metrics into account.
 The metrics you decide to track will vary based on your business model, however most subscription-based companies will focus on customer-centric metrics.

 Some of the most common metrics that are important to track when leveraging subscription business models include:

 - Monthly Recurring Revenue (MRR) – The average revenue you earn per subscriber, per month, multiplied by your total number of subscribers.
-The MRR shows how much revenue you can expect each month and fluctuates depending on your subscription revenue model.
+Your MRR shows how much revenue you can expect each month and fluctuates depending on your subscription revenue model.

 - Annual Recurring Revenue (ARR) – Similar to your MRR, but is used for long-term forecasting.
 Your average monthly revenue per subscriber is multiplied by the total number of subscribers, which is multiplied again by 12.